qld-gov-au/swe/product-definition.md

 *	outlines the requirements for developing website components
 *	helps departments customise the components for their specific audience.

-The One-Stop Shop Strategy and Implementation Office (OSSSIO) is committed to meeting customers’ needs by optimising their online experience.
-The requirements included in this document have been developed in consultation with a wide range of stakeholders (including members of the User Interface and Mobile Applications Community of Practice) and tested by customer focus groups.
+The requirements included in this document have been developed in consultation with a wide range of stakeholders (including members of the User Interface Community of Practice) and tested by customer focus groups.

-A franchise owner may determine that their audience would benefit from a variation to a particular requirement.
-To request a variation, contact OSSSIO by emailing oss.products@dsiti.qld.gov.au.
+## 1.2	Where to find help

+Should an agency require support and guidance on the use of the Franachise Website Standard, they are encouraged to contact OSSSIO.
+Such queries could include:

+•	Variations to a particular requirement within the Franchise Website Standard
+•	Requesting a variation to a CSS element
+•	Assistance with the customisation of page modals
+•	Access to the GitHub pattern library (note—please create a GitHub account prior to contacting OSSSIO)
+•	Joining the User Interface Community of Practice (UI CoP)
+•	Google Analytics and SEO advice
+•	Access to the Customer Research Lab

 # 2.0 Accessibility